hcschuetz/star-folding/README.md

   (That is, faces should stay flat and angles between edges should be preserved.)
 - The star tips should coincide.
-- Vertices that have been replicated by "reattach" operations should coincide.
+- Vertices that have been replicated by `reattach` operations should coincide.

-Actually the current implementation of "optimize" does not take care of faces and angles.
+Actually the current implementation of `optimize` does not take care of faces and angles.
 To avoid this problem, the manifold should be fully triangulated (using `bend` and `bend2`) before calling `optimize`.